nikolaydubina/go-bench-stream/README.md

-## Go Benchmarks for Stream Processing
+## 🌊 Go Benchmarks for Stream Processing

-Is it efficient to chain `io.Readers` in Go?
-How efficient it is compared to UNIX pipes?
-How efficient would be iterator?
+_Is it efficient to chain `io.Readers` in Go?_
+_How efficient it is compared to UNIX pipes?_
+_How efficient would be iterator?_

 ## Tested Scenarios